About Tony O'Malley

 At the tender age of twelve, Tony formed his first band, The Defenders, with his brother Kevin, Julian Harris and Terry Horn from his hometown Harrow-on-the-Hill in North London.
-They played the local youth clubs and dances until he was fifteen, when he joined Irish showband, The Skyliners from Enniskillen.
+They played the local youth clubs and dances until he was fifteen, when he joined The Skyliners from Enniskillen, an Irish showband.
 Life on the road had begun.

-The Skyliners worked the Irish clubs up and down the country until Tony was spotted at an audition by Ian Samwell, writer of Cliff Richard’s first hit “Move It”.
-At that time, Ian was managing soul band Malcolm McGarren and the Blueshealers, which Tony eventually joined at the age of 16.
+The Skyliners worked the Irish clubs up and down the country until Tony was spotted by Ian Samwell at an audition at a nightclub in Soho, London.
+Ian Samwell, writer of Cliff Richard’s first hit “Move It”, was at that time managing a soul band, Malcolm McGarren and the Blueshealers, which Tony eventually joined at the age of 16.

-The band was later to become Ronnie Jones and the Q Set that played a long residency at the Bag O’Nails club in Soho, where such luminaries as Jimi Hendrix would often pop down to jam with the band.
+The band would later become Ronnie Jones and the Q Set that played a long residency at the Bag O’Nails club in Soho, where luminaries such as Jimi Hendrix would often pop down to jam with the band.
 The Q Set then toured the UK, France, Italy and Greece, before Tony joined The Counts, featuring his long-time friend and bassist extraordinaire Philip Chen.
 (Philip went on the play with Rod Stewart, Jerry Lewis, Linda Lewis, Jeff Beck, the Doors, plus many more.)

-Seeking a new challenge, Tony decided to go his own way, briefly joining The Mick Cox Band, with whom he recorded the lead vocals on Mick’s debut double album, “The Mick Cox Band”, which made the U.S. album charts in 1972.
+After management problems and seeking a new challenge, Tony decided to go his own way in 1972, briefly joining The Mick Cox Band, with whom he recorded all the lead vocals on Mick’s debut double album, “The Mick Cox Band”, which made the U.S. album charts.

 Still eager to create a band that would make the kind of music he was itching to play, Tony joined forces with his friend, drummer Terry Stannard.
-This marked the birth of Kokomo, a ten-piece band featuring Arrival singers Frank Collins, Paddie McHugh and Dyan Birch, Neil Hubbard and Alan Spenner from Joe Cocker’s Grease Band on guitar and bass respectively, Jim Mullen on guitar, Mel Collins from King Crimson on saxes, plus Jody Linscott on congas.
+This marked the birth of Kokomo, a ten-piece band featuring Arrival singers Frank Collins, Paddie McHugh and Dyan Birch; Neil Hubbard and Alan Spenner from Joe Cocker’s Grease Band on guitar and bass respectively; Jim Mullen on guitar; Mel Collins from King Crimson on saxes; Jody Linscott on percussion.

 Kokomo took London by storm in 1973, culminating in a debut album: “Kokomo 1”, now a classic among collectors.
 The band was managed by Steve O’Rourke, the brains behind Pink Floyd’s success, who sadly passed away on October 30th 2003, aged 63.
 R.I.P.
 Steve.
-Kokomo recorded three albums, touring the UK, Europe and America, supporting their old friends The Average White Band on several tours and recording with Bob Dylan in New York on his album “Desire”.
+Kokomo recorded three albums, touring the UK, Europe and America, supporting their old friends The Average White Band on several tours across the USA & Europe and recording with Bob Dylan in New York on his album “Desire”.

 Financial problems forced members of Kokomo to seek work with other artists, i.e. Bryan Ferry, Alvin Lee, Joe Cocker, The Rolling Stones and many more.
 Tony joined 10CC in 1977 and toured the UK, Europe, Japan and Australia, recording one album, “Live and Let Live”.
 In 1978 Tony left 10CC to pursue a solo career.